ktorio/ktor-documentation/topics/migrating-2.md

 #### Responses {id="responses"}
 With v2.0.0, request functions (such as `get`, `post`, `put`, [submitForm](request.md#form_parameters), and so on) don't accept generic arguments for receiving an object of a specific type.
 Now all request functions return a `HttpResponse` object, which exposes the `body` function with a generic argument for receiving a specific type instance.
-You can also use `bodyAsText` or `bodyAsChannel` to receive content as string or channel.
+You can also use `bodyAsText` or `bodyAsChannel` to receive content as a string or channel.

 <tabs group="ktor_versions">
 <tab title="1.6.x" group-key="1_6">